Johann Hieronymus Löschenkohl: Carolus Ditters a Dittersdorf (Wien Museum, I.N. 213803)

 1Mahl / Test:[es] H:[err] Joann Burian Gold / und Perlsticker H: Bartholomæ / Tubois bürg[erlicher] goldspiner

-The entry concerning the wedding of Ditters von Dittersdorf's parents on 26 June 1725 at St. Ulrich's (Tom.
+The entry concerning the wedding of Ditters von Dittersdorf's parents on 26 June 1725 (St. Ulrich, Tom.
 15, fol.
 67r).
-Diters's best man, the embroiderer Johann Burian (or Borian), was born around 1668 in Bilina.
-He died on 22 June 1732.
+Paul Diters's best man, the embroiderer Johann Burian (or Borian), was born around 1668 in Bilina.
+He died on 22 June 1732 (Wienerisches Diarium, 25 June 1732).
 The other witness, the gold sticker Bartholomäus Dubois, was born around 1670 in Lyon.
-Brauneis's incomplete transcription of the first paragraph of this document ends with the word "Neustatt".
+Brauneis's transcription of the first paragraph of this document ends after the word "Neustatt", because he obviously could not unriddle the word "Weÿ[land]".

-Carl Ditters was the eighth (not the seventh as given by Brauneis) of eleven (not ten) children of whom five reached adulthood and only two (the composer and his youngest sister Johanna Gambs) were still alive in 1784.
-He was born on 2 November 1739 in the so-called Freihaus auf der Laimgrube and baptized not "August Carl", but Johann Carl in St. Michael's (which until 1783 was the parish church of the suburbs Laimgrube and Mariahilf).
-The child received his first name Johann from his godfather Johann Baptist Vanderlin (or Vanderlehn) who also was a silk embroiderer.
-Johanna Vanderlin died a widow on 13 May 1754.
+Carl Ditters was the eighth (not the seventh as given by Brauneis) of eleven (not ten) children of whom five reached adulthood, and only two (the composer and his youngest sister Johanna Gambs) were still alive in 1784.
+He was born on 2 November 1739 in the so-called Freihaus auf der Laimgrube and baptized not "August Carl", but Johann Carl in St. Michael's which, until 1783, was the parish church of the suburbs Laimgrube and Mariahilf.
+The child received its first name Johann from his godfather Johann Baptist Vanderlin (or Vanderlehn) who also was a silk embroiderer.
+Johanna Vanderlin died a widow on 13 May 1754 (Wiener Zeitung, 15 May 1754).

 Diters.
 Jo[ann]es Carolus, ex P[at]re Paulo Diters, et Anna M[a]r[i]a 2.
 [Novembris] / ejus Cons:[orte] |: kaÿ:[serlicher] Theatral Sticker in Freÿhauß :| Patr:[inus] / Jo[ann]es Baptista Vandelin, cum Johanna ejus Cons:[orte] obst.[etrix] / [Justina] Christin [baptizatus erat] a D:[omino] Franc:[isco] Josepho.
 (A-Wstm, Tom.
 11, p.
 683)